7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.md

 ### 6. Subscribe Udemy Pro

 [Udemy Pro](https://tinyurl.com/yhgfsrwr) is designed to focus on package learning and assist students to pass IT-related certifications.
-All content can be accessed at any time during the subscription period, and there is a 7-day free trial , It is recommended to first go to the [Udemy Pro](https://tinyurl.com/yhgfsrwr) page to see which courses are fortunate to watch, arrange the further study plan, and complete the most courses in the shortest subscription time!
+All content can be accessed at any time during the subscription period, and there is a 7-day free trial, It is recommended to first go to the [Udemy Pro](https://tinyurl.com/yhgfsrwr) page to see which courses are fortunate to watch, arrange the further study plan, and complete the most courses in the shortest subscription time!

 ### 7. Ask the company to subsidize